Tirru-2002/GraphRAG/README.md

 ## Project Overview

-This project is an **AI Code Companion** built with Streamlit.
+This project is an **AI Companion** built with Streamlit.
 It uses a local LLM (Ollama) together with LangChain and Neo4j to provide a developer assistant that can:

 - Ingest documents (PDF, DOCX, CSV, TXT).
 - Build a knowledge graph (Neo4j) from uploaded documents.